 The bedroom design is very reminiscent of Stewart’s personal style, as she continues to design tropical, luxe looks with African-inspired elements.

 “I’m focusing on how to infuse culture within design, and I want to do this with more color,” Stewart notes.
 “I want to incorporate my love of color by selecting vibrant focal walls that compliment my clients’ culture.
 For example, the right lighting, accessories, and color can give any boring Zoom meeting an instant makeover—with a background complementing a client’s skin tone, space, and personality.”

 The right lighting, accessories, and color can give any boring Zoom meeting an instant makeover—with a background complementing a client’s skin tone, space, and personality.

-There are often challenges to be met with any design, and along with the trials of shopping during the pandemic, Stewart notes that the drapes posed a peculiar problem in this renovation.
+There are often challenges to be met with any design, and Stewart notes that the drapes posed a peculiar problem in this renovation.

 “The drapes, my God!” she recalls.
 “I was out with our newest design intern teaching her how to source.
-It is the dead of winter, I have my 4-month-old baby, and trying to shop in COVID times is not the easiest, to say the least.
+It is the dead of winter, I have my 4-month-old baby, and trying to shop for the perfect drapes is not the easiest, to say the least.
 We went to about 3 locations and gave up.
-A day later, I am forced to find something online due to the lockdown, and with my tight deadline approaching, I am starting to panic.”
+A day later, I am forced to find something online, and with my tight deadline approaching, I am starting to panic.”